 Facilitator: Dr. Jamie Landau

-The New Faculty Learning Community is facilitated by Dr. Jamie Landau, Director of CELT and Professor of Communication Arts.
-The FLC will gather for one hour six times during the Spring 2024 semester in person at CELT.
-Please email Dr. Landau (jlandau@valdosta.edu) by Dec.
-5 to express your interest and to participate in a scheduling poll.
+The Junior Faculty Learning Community is facilitated by Dr. Jamie Landau, Director of CELT and Professor of Communication Arts.
+The JFLC will gather for one hour six times during the Spring 2025 semester in person at CELTPlease email Dr. Landau (jlandau@valdosta.edu) by Dec.
+13 to express your interest and to participate in a scheduling poll.
+Then later register in VSU’s Employee Training Portal.

 Return to the Top